MicrosoftDocs/Virtualization-Documentation/windows-container-samples/Django/README.md

 # Description:

 This topic describes how to create an image containing Django 3.2.9.
+Django is a Python web framework that focuses on rapid development and clean design.
+The primary focus for django is that it is used for development of different types of websites.
+It is a free, open source framework that uses simple Python programming language to build web applications.

 Please do this after seting up your environment as described in [Prep Windows for containers] (https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment) and running your first container as described in and [Run your first windows Container] (https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/run-your-first-container).

 You'll also need the Git source control system installed on your computer.